-- Here, you’ll find out if Chrome is up to date.
-If it isn’t, it will automatically check for available updates and apply them.
+- Here, you will find out if Chrome is up to date.
+If it is not, it will automatically check for available updates and apply them.

 - Regularly updated by Windows Updates, click on the Settings (gear icon) in the bottom left corner, then navigate to “Update & Security” from the menu.